Mille-feuille: United Kingdom

-In the United Kingdom, the pastry is most often called a 'vanilla slice', 'cream slice', or a 'custard slice', but can, on occasion, be named mille-feuille or 'Napoleon' on branded products.
-It is common in the UK to only use two slices of pastry with a single, thick layer of filling between them.
+In the United Kingdom, the pastry is most often called a vanilla slice, cream slice, or a custard slice, but can, on occasion, be named mille-feuille or Napoleon on branded products.
+It is common in the UK to only use two slices of pastry with a single, thick layer of filling between them, and the filling may be pastry cream or sometimes whipped cream.

 United States

-In the United States, the pastry is most often called 'Napoleon'.
+In the United States, the pastry is most often called a Napoleon.
 It typically includes three layers of pastry, is filled with pastry cream, and is glazed with icing sugar in a feathered or marbled pattern.

 Other

 In Latin American milhojas, various layers of puff pastry are layered with confectioner's sugar on top.
 A Colombian version of milhoja has various layers of puff pastry and pastry cream.
 It is topped with arequipe (dulce de leche).